vhuynen/Helium-Network-AWS-IoT-Core-Home-Assistant/README.md

 #END of bridge.conf
 ```
-Below, the propertie about the remote topic subscribed by the bridge :
+Below, the property about the remote topic subscribed by the bridge :

 ``` properties